kibook/s1kd-tools/EXAMPLE.md

 ![Initial setup](doc/ICN-S1KDTOOLS-A-000000-A-KHZAE-00005-A-001-01.GIF)

-This first step is to create a folder for the new S1000D project.
+The first step is to create a folder for the new S1000D project.
 Example:

     $ mkdir myproject